boostorg/gil/doc/io.rst

 +++

 For a general overview of the PNM image file format go to the following PNM_Wiki_.
 No external library is needed for the pnm format.

-Both ascii and binary formats are supported.
+The extension can read images in both flavours of the formats, ASCII and binary, that is types from P1 through P6; can write only binary formats.

 Currently the code is able to read and write the following image types: